-She is travelling in lands that amuse and entertain and at the same time she is plumbing new ideas of physics and cosmology that seize her and mystify beyond cultural and geographic barriers.
+While she is travelling she is plumbing new ideas of physics and cosmology that seize her and mystify beyond cultural and geographic barriers.

-And then there are the playful artistic combinations of place and style that through the technology of digital apps let her create unreal images such as this one of her Amsterdam lodging using Roy Lichtenstein's artwork she viewed at the local Moca museum.
+Through digital apps technology she is playing with collaged images of place and art that create unreal images such as this one of her Amsterdam lodging using Roy Lichtenstein's artwork viewed at the local Moca museum.

 Since studying high school physics, Mira has understood that her life is basically a battle against entropy - the second law of thermodynamics -and she knows who’s going to win that one ... but wait, wait, now entropy is being understood as not just disorder - the inevitable direction we are all heading, but as informational complexity.